Geoffrey122/STDISCM-PS2-ExplorerMode/README.md

 #### Option 1: Run the Executable JAR File
 1. Download the `ParticleSimulator.jar` file from the repository.
 2. Open a terminal or command prompt.
-3. Navigate to the directory where the `ParticleSimulator.jar` file is located.
+3. Navigate to the directory where the `ParticleSimulator2.jar` file is located.
-4. Execute the following command: java -jar ParticleSimulator.jar
+4. Execute the following command: java -jar ParticleSimulator2.jar

 #### Option 2: Run as a Project
 1. Clone or download the project source code from the repository.